gammapy/gammapy-meetings/dev-meetings/2025/2025-07-25/README.md

 KF: Unclear why test fails, as only in one case.
 AS: Different interplation to be more stable, but consistent to use different ones?
 LS: Can type of polynomials have an effect, probably preventing finding minimum properly by artifacts?
-QR anwers: Yes, but here shape of interpolant similar to expected shape.
+QR answers: Yes, but here shape of interpolant similar to expected shape.

 ### PRs opened last week (less than 8 days ago):